Solutions: the Products and/or Services as defined in Sales Orders or Quotations from time to time.

 (b) the Supplier shall store the Solutions until delivery takes place, and charge the Customer for all related costs and expenses (including insurance).

 4.8 If 14 Business Days after the Supplier notified the Customer that the Solutions were ready for delivery the Customer has not accepted or taken delivery of them, the Supplier may resell or otherwise dispose of part or all of the Solutions.

-4.9 The Supplier may deliver the Solutions by instalments, which shall be invoiced and paid for separately.
+4.9 Where agreed, the Supplier may deliver the Solutions by instalments, which shall be invoiced and paid for separately.
 Each instalment shall constitute a separate contract.
 Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

 5. QUALITY OF SOLUTIONS

 (a) The Customer acknowledges that the Supplier may not be the manufacturer of the Solutions and so the Company does not inspect the quality or condition of the Solutions.
 As such the Company makes no warranty as to condition or quality of the Solutions.

 (b) The Customer acknowledges that where the manufacturer of the Solutions provides a warranty for the benefit of the Customer, the Customer will utilise the warranty given by the manufacturer and not revert to the Company to resolve issues of quality and/or condition.